8th Fighter Squadron

-The 8th Fighter Squadron is an active United States Air Force squadron, assigned to the 54th Fighter Group Air Education and Training Command, stationed at Holloman Air Force Base, New Mexico.
+The 8th Fighter Squadron is an active United States Air Force squadron, assigned to the 54th Fighter Group Air Combat Command, stationed at Holloman Air Force Base, New Mexico.
 It currently operates the General Dynamics F-16 Fighting Falcon aircraft, conducting initial training, transition and instructor upgrades training.

-The squadron have a proud lineage of aircraft and assignments.
-The origin of the 8th Fighter Squadron can be traced back to 1940, and since then, the squadron has served in several war and peace time assignments across the globe.

 History

 World War II

-The 8th Fighter Squadron traces its origins to the formation of the 49th Pursuit Group at Selfridge Field, Michigan on 20 November 1940.
-The 8th Pursuit Squadron was equipped with Seversky P-35s that were transferred from the 1st Pursuit Group that departed to Rockwell Field, California.
-In May 1941, the squadron proceeded to Morrison Field, West Palm Beach, Florida, to train in the Curtiss P-40 Warhawk fighter.
+The 8th Fighter Squadron traces its origins to the U.S. Army Air Forces' 49th Pursuit Group, formed at Selfridge Field, Michigan on 20 November 1940.
+The 8th Pursuit Squadron was equipped with Seversky P-35s that were transferred from the 1st Pursuit Group when it left for Rockwell Field, California.
+In May 1941, the squadron proceeded to Morrison Field in West Palm Beach, Florida, to train in the Curtiss P-40 Warhawk fighter.

 With the advent of World War II, the squadron moved to Australia and became part of Fifth Air Force in January 1942.
-It was re-\designated as the 8th Fighter Squadron in May 1942.
+It was re-designated as the 8th Fighter Squadron in May 1942.
 The unit received Curtiss P-40 Warhawks in Australia and, after training for a short time, provided air defense for the Northern Territory.

 The squadron moved to New Guinea in October 1942 to help stall the Japanese drive southward from Buna to Port Moresby.
-It engaged primarily in air defense of Port Moresby; also escorted bombers and transports, and attacked enemy installations, supply lines, and troop concentrations in support of Allied ground forces.
+It engaged primarily in air defense of Port Moresby, but also escorted bombers and transports; and attacked enemy installations, supply lines, and troop concentrations to support Allied ground forces.